Anshu Chatterjee, Ph.D. - Department of National Security Affairs

 Glasgow hall, Room 351

-Senior LecturerExpertise: South Asia, Civil Society, Political Parties, the Media
+Senior LecturerExpertise: South Asia, Insurgencies, Public Sphere, Civil Society

-Dr. Anshu N. Chatterjee teaches political developments in South Asia.
-She finished her Ph.D. from University of California, Berkeley in 2003.
-Her current research examines development of protest groups in relation to identity politics and state-society relations in disturbed regions in South Asia.
+Dr. Anshu N. Chatterjee teaches political economy and developments in South Asia.
+She received her Ph.D. from University of California, Berkeley in 2003.
+Her current research examines the development of protest groups in relation to identity politics and state-society relations in disturbed regions in South Asia.
 Her past research includes globalization and civil society, specifically political parties, and the media.
 She has also worked as a journalist in India.

-“Civil Scrutiny, Organized Action, and Democratic Consolidation,” with co-author Jyotirindra Dasgupta in Paul Wallace (ed.)
-India’s 2014 Elections: In Modi-led BJP Sweep, Sage, 2015.
+“Civil Scrutiny, Organized Action, and Democratic Consolidation,” with co-author Jyotirindra Dasgupta, in India’s 2014 Elections: In Modi-led BJP Sweep, ed.
+Paul Wallace (Sage, 2015).

-“Shifting Lines of Governance: India’s Insurgencies and its Civil-Military Relations” in Tom Bruneau and Chris Matei (eds.)
-Handbook of Civil Military Relations, Routledge, 2012.
+“Shifting Lines of Governance: India’s Insurgencies and its Civil-Military Relations,” in Handbook of Civil Military Relations, ed.
+Tom Bruneau and Chris Matei (Routledge, 2012).